brianr747/platform/R/README.txt

 I did this by putting the appropriate PYTHONPATH setting in the Renviron.site file.
 (On my machine, C:\Program Files\R\R-3.5.3\etc)

-If this package ever makes the big time, it will be PyPi, and can do installation with pip install.
+If this package ever makes the big time, it will be on PyPi, and can do installation with pip install.